 This screening of the 1985 Academy Awards® Best Picture includes a talk-back with keyboardist Ian Watson, who performed on the soundtrack.

-Tickets are included in the 2025 Festival Pass.
+Tickets are included in the 2025 All-Festival Pass.

 Individual tickets will be available for this event directly through IPH.